 When is the Marvel's Avengers release date?

-Pre-orders for the game have started now, and Square has said that those who pre-order will get beta access to the game before release.
-PS4 players will get earlier access to the beta, and other benefits for PlayStation gamers are planned too, but these haven't been detailed yet.
+Pre-orders for the game have started now, and Square has said that those who pre-order will get beta access to the game before release along with an exclusive nameplate and a Marvel Legacy Outfit pack.

-Aside from PC and console, Marvel's Avengers will be available on Xbox One, PC and Google Stadia when it's released.
+Aside from PC and console, Marvel's Avengers will also be available on Google Stadia when it's released.

 Latest Marvel's Avengers trailers

 Here's the full Marvel's Avengers reveal trailer, complete with snippets of gameplay from the upcoming title.

 At Gamescom 2019 we were also treated to footage of the A-Day Prologue, an opening tutorial in which you get to grips with the unique powers of key Avengers as they battle Taskmaster.